 'Don't try to sweet talk me!'
 I snap.
 'What happened to her?'

 'She died.'
 She sighs, averting my eyes.
+She pushes a wisp of her black hair behind her ear.
 'She was found but died quickly after.
-I'm sorry miss.'
+I'm sorry, miss.'

 I sit back onto my pillow, the thought slowly registering in my mind.
 'She was my only family…' I whisper, looking down at my lap.
 'The only person in the world who cares for me!'
 My voice raises to a scream and I start rocking back and forth, trying to untangle the tubes running from my body to a drip.
 I attempt to pull it out of my skin.